Last updated on July 11th, 2022

-Silky Smooth Instant Pot Chawanmushi (Japanese Steamed Egg Custard) – Learn how to make an amazingly smooth and soft instant pot chawanmushi loaded with all the savory goodness in your Instant Pot.
-Instruction with a regular steamer is included too.
+Silky Smooth Instant Pot Chawanmushi (Japanese Steamed Egg Custard) – Learn how to make an amazingly smooth and soft chawanmushi loaded with all the savory goodness in your Instant Pot.
+Stove-top method is included too.

 My obsession with chawanmushi started many years ago when my daughter (my first child) was probably around 1 year old.
 My mom made chawanmushi for her to try and she immediately got hooked to this very day.
 Needless to say, I have been making it often since then.
 This is how she describes it “It’s so smoootthhh and jiggly”.
 I have now adapted the recipe to steam the chawanmushi in instant pot using the steamer feature.

 Chawan means tea cup and mushi means steam in Japanese.
 The egg mixture is literally steamed in tea cups or like in my case, ramekins.
 Chawanmushi is made with eggs, dashi stock , soy sauce , salt and mirin .
 The stuff you can add in there though, that’s my favorite.
 People will add things like udon noodles, vegetables like carrots, mushrooms, etc, protein like shrimp, crab meat, chicken, etc to chawanmushi.
 The chawanmushi is then drizzled with ankake sauce.